|

 Oak; yellow poplar; marble

-Collection of the Museum of Fine Arts, Boston, Boston, MA
+Museum of Fine Arts, Boston, Boston, MA

 |

 A revival of the Renaissance style of the sixteenth century.
-Decoration consists of classical architectural elements such as pediments, pilasters, columns and cornices in addition to other motifs deriving from the Renaissance including cartouches, pendants, medallions and busts.
+Decoration consists of classical architectural elements such as pediments, pilasters, columns, and cornices in addition to other motifs deriving from the Renaissance including cartouches, pendants, medallions, and busts.
 Chair backs are usually rectilinear and the crests are carved with cartouches.
 Sofa backs continue to be divided into three sections, but these are now geometric in shape.
 Seat furniture stands on trumpet-shaped legs and the frames are cut with narrow groove-like lines called "incising."
 Sometimes the incised decoration is gilded.
 On chairs and tables, the incised decoration is frequently combined with raised panels.
 Center tables and side tables stand on trumpet-shaped legs or on shaped supports that surround a central pedestal in the form of a classical urn or baluster.
 Table tops are composed of a juxtaposition of curved and straight lines while the aprons are decorated with incising and projecting panels.
-Sideboards represent the most elaborate manifestation of the style, sporting both classical architectural motifs as well as elaborately carved ornament symbolizing the harvest and the hunt, including dead game, fish and fowl and clusters of fruits and vegetables.
-Walnut, oak and rosewood are common woods.
-Elaborate parlor and music cabinets are embellished with marquetry of various woods, bronze or porcelain plaques and gilded bronze mounts.
+Sideboards represent the most elaborate manifestation of the style, sporting both classical architectural motifs as well as elaborately carved ornament symbolizing the harvest and the hunt, including dead game, fish, and fowl and clusters of fruits and vegetables.
+Walnut, oak, and rosewood are common woods.
+Elaborate parlor and music cabinets are embellished with marquetry of various woods, bronze or porcelain plaques, and gilt-bronze mounts.
 The Renaissance Revival style frequently overlaps and integrates elements of the Louis XVI Revival and Neo-Grec styles.

 |

-Side Chair 1860-1870 Herter Brothers (active 1864-1906) New York City, New York Rosewood, marquetry of various woods; gilding Collection of The Metropolitan Museum of Art, New York City, NY |
+Side Chair 1860-1870 Herter Brothers (active 1864-1906) New York City, New York Rosewood, marquetry of various woods; gilding The Metropolitan Museum of Art, New York City, NY |

 |